Exclusive: China's HNA Group seeks up to $1.5 billion in new fund - document

 Seven of the group’s 17 listed units in mainland China and Hong Kong remain suspended.
 HNA also announced at the end of February that it signed a deal to raise two funds totaling 20 billion yuan to focus on investments linked to China’s Belt and Road initiative.
 The funds deal was signed with China Asia Pacific Assets & Property Rights Exchange Ltd.

-On Monday, HNA Group said it will remain a “major investor” in Deutsche Bank (DBKGn.DE), after the conglomerate reduced its stake in the German lender to 7.9 percent, from about 8.8 percent.
+On Monday, HNA Group said it will remain a “major investor” in Deutsche Bank, after the conglomerate reduced its stake in the German lender to 7.9 percent, from about 8.8 percent.

 Editing by Denny Thomas and Edward Tobin